A. Instructions to Examination Candidates

 Items not Permitted in the Examination Hall

-Any unauthorised materials or devices with communication and/or storage capabilities found in your possession after the start of the examination will be confiscated, and you will be liable to disciplinary action.
-"In possession" means on the desk or writing surface, in or on your clothing, on your body, or any other location specifically prohibited.
+- Any unauthorised materials or devices with communication and/or storage capabilities found in your possession after the start of the examination will be confiscated, and you will be liable to disciplinary action.
+"In possession" means on the desk or writing surface, in or on your clothing, on any part of your body, or any other location specifically prohibited.

-Photography is NOT allowed in the examination hall at ALL times.
+- Photography is NOT allowed in the examination halls at ALL times.

 At the Start of the Examination

 - Do NOT turn over the question paper placed on your desk until instructed to do so at the time of commencement of the examination.

-- Place your identification documents (such as matric card, identity card, passport, driving licence or EZ-Link concession card) at the top right corner of your examination desk for the marking of attendance and verification of identity during the examination.
+- Place your identification documents (such as matric card, identity card, passport, driving licence, student pass or EZ-Link concession card) at the top right corner of your examination desk for the marking of attendance and verification of identity during the examination.

 - Check the course code and course title to ensure you have the correct examination question paper.
 Read the instructions and ensure you have the correct number of pages and questions.

 - DO NOT WRITE YOUR NAME on the answer book.
 You should write only your matriculation number, correctly and legibly, in the space provided on the cover of each answer book.
 Providing incorrect/illegible matriculation number could risk your answer book being considered void.

 - You are not allowed to communicate by word of mouth or otherwise with other candidates (this includes the time when your answer scripts are being collected).

 - Raise your hand if you wish to communicate with an invigilator.

 - Unless granted permission by an invigilator, you are not allowed to leave your seat.